Early Childhood Systems Building Resource Guide: Financing Strategically

-Finance refers to receiving and allocating funds and conducting analysis designed to build capacity and sustain a system.
+Finance refers to generating, receiving, and allocating funds and conducting analysis designed to build capacity and sustain a system.
 It is important to consider funding an early childhood education system in new and creative ways.
-Financing strategically is an approach for States to better use existing and new or ongoing resources, maximizing public revenue and allocating that revenue in new ways.
-It may mean generating new State revenue, creating or enhancing public-private partnerships, and expanding private sector contributions to the system.
-Financial management and forecasting are essential practices that help States create and sustain a system.
+Financing strategically is an approach for states to better use existing and new or ongoing resources, maximizing public revenue and allocating that revenue in new ways.
+It may mean generating new state revenue, creating or enhancing public-private partnerships, and expanding private sector contributions to the system.
+Financial management and forecasting are essential practices that help states create and sustain a system.
 Financing strategically builds a more collaborative system and stronger partnerships.

 In today’s world, a well-planned financial effort is necessary to support a vision, standards, and outcomes in an early childhood system.
-There is pressure to show improved outcomes for young children and ensure that they are ready to succeed in school.
-There is often a lack of coordination of funding for this age group and for the system that is needed to support positive outcomes.
-Public funds are limited by target populations and narrowly defined specialized activities required by the funding source.
+Doing so helps offer more equitable opportunities to all children and families.
+A well-planned effort also supports a well-compensated, qualified workforce.
+The complexity of funding and the lack of coordination across the early learning system may make it difficult to show improved outcomes for young children and ensure that they are ready to succeed in school.
+Public funds are also limited to target populations and may only be used for narrowly defined, specialized activities according to the funding source requirements.
 Private and philanthropic initiatives designed to improve quality and accessibility of services are also narrowly targeted, short-term, and often uncoordinated.
-The result is often a lack of funding for services and supports, as well as disjointed funding, and thus a fragmented early childhood system.
+The result is often a lack of funding for services and supports as well as disjointed funding, which all lead to a fragmented early childhood system.